houda-naimi/sql-data-warehouse-project/README.md

 ---

 ## What is Medallion Architecture?
-— **Medallion Architecture is a well-known data engineering pattern**, widely used in modern data platforms.
+— **Medallion Architecture is a data engineering pattern**, widely used in modern data platforms.

 It refers to a **data warehouse structured into 3 layers**:

 - 🥉 **Bronze layer**: raw data ingested from source files (CSV, APIs, logs)
 - 🥈 **Silver layer**: cleaned, standardized, and transformed data
 - 🥇 **Gold layer**: business-ready data used for reporting and analytics

-This approach is widely used in modern data engineering and is popularized by platforms such as Databricks.

 ---

 ## Project Workflow